 For more information, see $args for Dynamic Data.

-The Find API executes a single query against the Ditto store, targeting to retrieve one or more documents within a given collection based on a certain criteria.
+The Find method executes a single query against the Ditto store, targeting to retrieve one or more documents within a given collection based on certain criteria.

 You can search for documents within a collection against a wide range of criteria, from very broad conditions to more specific filters.